Agencies and Organizations

 - County List of Consulting Foresters in North Carolina

 N.C.
 State Extension connects forest landowners and resource professionals with research-based information and technology.
 There are forestry staff available in the central office in Raleigh as well as in each county office across the state.

 N.C.
 Wildlife Resources Commission

 Wildlife biologists help landowners manage habitat to support healthy and diverse wildlife populations and/or to attract certain species to their woodlands.
 The Private Lands Program provides science-based management advice, wildlife disease monitoring and wildlife-related technical assistance across the state.
 N.C.
-Wildlife Resources Commission Private Lands Program Staff are available to work with landowners across the state.
+Wildlife Resources Commission Conservation Biologists are available to work with landowners across the state.